exonum/exonum-doc/src/architecture/transactions.md

 ```

 The `execute` method takes the current blockchain state and can modify it (but
-can choose not to if certain conditions are not met).
+can choose not to do so if certain conditions are not met).
 Technically `execute`
 operates on a fork of the blockchain state, which is merged to the persistent
 storage [under certain conditions](consensus.md). `execute` is performed during
-the `Precommit` stage of consensus and when the block with the given
+the `Precommit` stage of the consensus and when the block with the given
 transaction is committed into the blockchain.

 `execute` operates solely with the payload of the message, any additional